 Speech science has a long history.
 Voice acoustics are an active area of research in many labs, including our own, which studies singing acoustics, as well as the speaking voice.
 This document gives an introduction and overview.
 This is followed by a more detailed account, sometimes using experimental data to illustrate the main points.
 Throughout, a number of simple experiments are suggested to the reader.
-(An even briefer, multi-media introduction is given here.)
+As background, this link gives a brief multi-media introduction to the operation of the human voice.)

 It is common to think of the voice as involving two almost separate processes: one produces an initial sound and another modifies it.
 For example, at the larynx (sometimes called ‘voice box’), we produce a sound whose spectrum contains many different frequencies.
 Then, using tongue, teeth, lips, velum etc, (collectively called articulators) we modify the spectrum of that sound over time.
 In this simple introduction to the voice, we discuss the operations of first the ‘source’ of the sound, then of the ‘filter’ that modifies its spectrum, then of interactions between these.
 In a second part, we then return to look at the components in more detail.